kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

 	- Automatically created in kotlin by default.
 If one wants to change the value of the property, a get() or set() must be declared underneath the variable to change the property.
 	- setters set the value of any variable and getter is used to get the value
 - Abstract classes and interfaces
-	- Abstract classes is used to define common behavior/properties to be shared among related classes.
+	- Abstract classes and interfaces is used to define common behavior/properties to be shared among related classes.
+	- Abstract classes/interfaces can't be instantiated.
+	- Abstract classes can have constructors
+	- interfaces can't store state